MRAA & NMMA COVID-19 Retail Reopening Guidelines

 Marine Retail Operations: Oklahoma proceeded to Phase 3 of the Open Up and Recover Safely plan on June 1.
 Phase 3 allows businesses to resume unrestricted staffing at their worksites by observing proper CDC-recommended social distancing protocols and are recommended to continue increased cleaning and disinfecting practices.
 Retail operations are advised to follow CDC industry guidance regarding use of masks and other personal protective equipment, found here.
 Industry specific guidelines can be found here.

 Marine Retail Operations: In Pennsylvania, each county is categorized as either Red, Yellow, or Green phase.
 The entire state has moved into the Green phase where businesses can be open at 75% of maximum occupancy.
+Pennsylvania is moving forward with a phased in approach to reopening, with restrictions for each phase found here.

 Click here to view the complete list of guidelines for each phase and county.